 Alexandria, Tysons Corner and communities near Northern Virginia

 One aspect of providing the highest quality dental care involves eliminating outdated and lesser quality treatments from our practice.
-White fillings, or tooth-colored fillings as they are often called, are made of composite resin.
+White fillings, or tooth-colored fillings, are made of composite resin.
 While metal fillings have been in use for over 150 years, and have served their purpose well as the only option available during much of that time, Galleria Dental Aesthetics is committed to providing only the highest quality filling products to their patients.

-Why do the Galleria Dental Aesthetics dentists prefer white fillings?
+Why The Dentists at Galleria Dental Aesthetics prefer white fillings?

 Dr. Lee, Dr. Oh and Dr. Mortazie believe today’s composite resin bonding materials provide safer and superior alternatives that eliminate any reason to use mercury containing amalgam fillings.